LIVING WITH DEMENTIA

 When dementia advances, people may say and do things that seem irrational or based on faulty logic.
 For instance, they might bathe with extremely cold water when they are feeling mildly warm and catch a cold.
 They might stash away things in strange nooks and corners, and give strange explanations when asked about their behavior.

-Dementia causes disorientation of time, place and circumstance in most patients.
+Dementia causes disorientation of time, place and circumstance in most individuals.
 They tend to be confused about what day or year it is, are unaware of the passage of day and night, and can lose track of what they’re doing.
 Or example, affected individuals may forget what they ate for breakfast that day or become confused in familiar surroundings.
 This aspect of dementia only worsens over time.

 6. Trouble with Comprehension